anishmss/bioinfo_intro_dlsu/chapters/sequence_alignment/local_alignments.md

 ```

 ## Smith-Waterman algorithm for local alignment
-The problem of finding a highest-scoring local alignment can also be solved by dynamic programming.
+Like the global alignment problem, the problem of finding a highest-scoring local alignment can also be solved by dynamic programming.

 ### Optimal substructure property
 Again, let $A$ and $B$ be the two input sequences; let $A[i]$ be the $i$-th residue of sequence $A$ and $A[i:j]$ be the substring $A[i], A[i+1],\ldots, A[j]$.
 Again, for simplicity, let's assume linear gap penalty for now.